-THE TEMPLE: A Paul Mitchell Partner School, has developed a set of lesson plans and curriculum in conjunction with Paul Mitchell Schools and Pivot Point to create a unique learning environment.
+THE TEMPLE Annapolis: A Paul Mitchell Partner School, has developed a set of lesson plans and curriculum in conjunction with Paul Mitchell Schools and Milday to create a unique learning environment.
+These lessons include "professional developement" to include professionalism, resume development, interview preparation, and job search skills.
 While we follow a specific outline in our curriculum, it would be difficult to say specifically what is covered "day by day" as different classes move at slightly different speeds.